bytecodealliance/wasmtime/cranelift/docs/regalloc.rst

 The contract between the spilling and coloring phases is that the number of values in registers never exceeds the number of available registers.
-This sounds simple enough in theory, but in pratice there are some complications.
+This sounds simple enough in theory, but in practice there are some complications.

 Real-world complications to SSA coloring
 ----------------------------------------

-In practice, instruction set architectures don't have "K interchangable registers", and register pressure can't be measured with a single number.
+In practice, instruction set architectures don't have "K interchangeable registers", and register pressure can't be measured with a single number.
 There are complications: